 Winner of Stingray Rising Star at the 25th Annual (2015) Fredericton Harvest Jazz & Blues Festival.

-Fairly new on the New Brunswick scene, Fredericton’s Free To Grow (FTG) had their first live performance in September 2014 and released their self-titled debut album that November.
-Their music has received airplay locally, regionally and internationally.
+Fredericton’s Free To Grow (FTG) had their first live performance in September 2014 and released their self-titled debut album that November.
+Their music has received airplay and charted on radio stations both locally and at various places around Planet Earth.

 Free To Grow is self-described as a mix of Folk, Rock, Progressive and East Coast in a Classic Rock blender.
 But what do others say?